 Facilities Maintenance Re-engineering for a Multi-campus Hospital System

-A hospital’s reputation is founded on not only its medical expertise but also its professional staff, systems, technologies and equipment.
-To optimize performance in the latter three areas, the facilities maintenance organization of a major metropolitan, multi-campus hospital has retained Daniel Penn Associates to analyze and help evolve its work processes, management tools, staff responsibilities and metrics.
+A hospital’s reputation is founded on not only its medical expertise but also its professional staff, systems, technologies, and equipment.
+To optimize performance in the latter three areas, the facilities maintenance organization of major metropolitan, the multi-campus hospital has retained Daniel Penn Associates to analyze and help evolve its work processes, management tools, staff responsibilities, and metrics.

-DPA began process re-engineering work for the hospital’s two largest campuses in October 2011.
-Priority one was to define new workflows, functions, roles and responsibilities that would better facilitate work order dispatch, planning and scheduling.
+DPA began process re-engineering work for the hospital’s two largest campuses.
+Priority one was to define new workflows, functions, roles, and responsibilities that would better facilitate work order dispatch, planning, and scheduling.

 With the hospital’s maintenance team, DPA is integrating new features within its Computerized Maintenance Management System (CMMS) that will better support these needs.
 A planner and scheduler function in the CMMS will help management proactively track maintenance work.
 By incorporating work coding and performance metrics in the system, the maintenance team can better clarify responsibilities and measure performance.